Startup Definitions

 TermDefinition

-ValidationThe process of testing and confirming that a business idea, product, or service meets the needs and wants of a target market.
+ValidationThe process of testing and confirming that a business idea, product, or service meets needs.

 ValuationThe process of determining a company's value.